What is diabetes?

 • Type 1 diabetes is an autoimmune disorder in which the body attacks and damages the cells in the pancreas that make insulin, so it can no longer produce enough insulin.
 This type of diabetes can occur at any age, but it is most commonly diagnosed in children.

-• Type 2 diabetes is a chronic condition that occurs when the pancreas can no longer use insulin correctly.
+• Type 2 diabetes is a chronic condition that occurs when the body can no longer use insulin correctly.
 It is the most common type of diabetes.
 Type 2 diabetes is more common in adults, but is becoming more common in children.
 Risk factors for type 2 diabetes include being overweight, not getting exercise, and having a family history of the disease.

 What are the signs and symptoms of diabetes?